Officials knew of sex abuse allegations regarding Explorer Program in 2002

 + NEW DOCUMENTS: Timeline of Explorer misconduct discovery

-The earliest date the report lists that Chief Conrad knew something at all was July 22, 2013.
+The earliest date the report lists that Chief Conrad knew something was July 22, 2013.
 For Mayor Fischer, the first date he was notified was Nov.
 2016, according to the report.

 This report was ordered by the Louisville Metro Council, but several council members have questioned its findings, and the relationship between Harvey and Fischer's Deputy Mayor, Ellen Hesen.